 Ecommerce Site Accessibility Tips

 We have mentioned a couple of ways to help disabled visitors.
+You may build your site with ecommerce website builder.
 Here are some specific ways to improve the accessibility of your ecommerce site:

 Some sites time out due to inactivity.
 This should be removed (or at least significantly lengthened) so that disabled users won’t have such a hard time for being timed out every now and then.
 It must be understood that they need more time in doing their online activities than those who are fortunate to not have any disability.

 At the top of your page, add a “Skip to Content” link

 It is a good idea to include a link that will direct disabled users to content.
 This way, screen readers may select this and jump directly into the content of the page.
 Usual pages have navigation elements on top and screen readers would have to translate these first otherwise.